msseeley/ads/09_Trees/Trees.md

 Visting or searching through nodes based on their level on the tree.
 Essentially looking at siblings and cousins for each level before moving down.

 ## Depth First Search
+Visiting or searching through nodes going down the branches in various orders.
+ - PreOrder: parent node, left child, right child
+  - return an order that you could reconstruct the tree at a later time
+ - PostOrder: left child, right child, parent node
+ - InOrder: left child, parent node, right child
+  - returns all the nodes in a sorted order which can be useful

+## which to use?
+wide trees do better with a depth first search in term of space deep trees do better with a breadth first search in terms of space